MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 manager: shujoshi
 ---

-# Sign up for a free trial
+# Sign up for a free Dynamics 365 Customer Voice trial

-Dynamics 365 Customer Voice offers a free 30-day trial.
+Customer Voice offers a free 30-day trial.
 After a quick sign-up, you'll have access to many of the app's key features.
 After the trial period ends, you'll need a paid license to continue using Customer Voice.
 For information on purchasing Customer Voice licenses, go to [Purchase Dynamics 365 Customer Voice](purchase.md).

 > [!NOTE]
-> The Dynamics 365 Customer Voice trial isn't available in the US Government Community Cloud.
+> The Customer Voice trial isn't available in the US Government Community Cloud.

 **To sign up for the trial**: